top of page

 Rocky Road Day

-Candy or ice cream, Rocky Road is a retro favourite!
-With many different origin stories, Rocky Road ice cream's popularity in the United States allegedly gets its name from the 1929 stock market crash!
-In 1906, William Dreyer emigrated to the U.S. from Germany and ended up in California to learn the art of making ice cream.
-Opening up his first ice cream shop in Visalia, California, he eventually partnered with Joseph Edy, a candy maker, to start a combined company in Oakland, California.
+This ice-cream inspired reel, perfect for an ice-cream social dance, was devised with the following instructions for each 8 of the 32 bars: Wash Your Hands; Scoop Out the Ice Cream From the Container; Plop the Ice Cream on Top of the Cone; Watch the Ice Cream Drip Down the Side of the Cone & Wipe it Up with a Napkin, all with steps to match!
+Be it ice cream or candy, Rocky Road is a retro favorite!
+With various origin stories, Rocky Road ice cream's popularity in the United States is said to be linked to the 1929 stock market crash.
+In 1906, William Dreyer emigrated from Germany to California to master the art of ice cream making.
+He opened his first ice cream shop in Visalia, California, and eventually partnered with Joseph Edy, a candy maker, to start a combined company in Oakland, California.
 Dreyer reportedly used his wife’s sewing scissors to cut up pieces of marshmallow and walnuts, then added them to chocolate ice cream.
-Although the walnuts were eventually replaced by almonds, this new flavour combination was dubbed "Rocky Road" alluding to the October 1929 stock market crash’s tumultuous effect on the economy!
+Although the walnuts were later replaced by almonds, this new flavor combination was named "Rocky Road," alluding to the tumultuous effect of the October 1929 stock market crash on the economy.
+May you never find rocks in your ghillies, and may your pas de basques as if you're dancing on marshmallows!
 Two scoops! 🍨🍨

 The Rocky Road Reel